mikkelfo/Title-prediction-from-abstract/README.md

-Title prediction from abstract
+Title to be determined by model
 ==============================

-# Title to be determined by model

 ## Project description

 ### Goal

-Apply MLOPS tools to NLP project.
+The goal of the project is to generate titles from abstracts.
+This can be useful when writing research papers as it can be hard to come up with one.

 The project will include: